libpfasst/LibPFASST/docs/source/overview.rst

 #.
 Spatial interpolation and restriction routines: :math:`R(U)` and
    :math:`P(U)`.

 #.
-Solution encapsulation routines to tell LIBPFASST how to manipulate
+Solution encapsulation routines to tell LibPFASST how to manipulate
    solutions.
-This enables LIBPFASST to interoperate nicely with other libraries that have particular ways of storing solutions (eg, BoxLib, PEPC, or PETSc).
-In particular, this allows LIBPFASST to work with spatially distributed solutions.
+This enables LibPFASST to interoperate nicely with other libraries that have particular ways of storing solutions (eg, BoxLib, PEPC, or PETSc).
+In particular, this allows LibPFASST to work with spatially distributed solutions.

-User interactions with LIBPFASST are typically marshaled through the ``type(pf_pfasst_t)`` class.
+User interactions with LibPFASST are typically marshaled through the ``type(pf_pfasst_t)`` class.
 This class acts as the overall controller of the algorithm.
-Implementing a ODE/PDE solver in LIBPFASST generally consists of the following steps:
+Implementing a ODE/PDE solver in LibPFASST generally consists of the following steps:

 #.
 Create an ``type(pf_pfasst_t)`` controller.